MaxTalberg/Sudoku-Solver/README.md

 ### Running Unit Tests

 - Before running tests, ensure that the Python path is set up correctly to include the project's source code.
-This can be done in several ways:

   1. **Modify PYTHONPATH:**
      ```bash